What Is A C-Section?

 A Cesarean section, also called Cesarean delivery or C-section, is a surgical procedure used to help deliver a baby through the use of an incision in the mother’s abdomen and uterus.
 These cuts allow doctors to give birth to the baby non-vaginally.
 A Cesarean section may be planned ahead when the mother develops complications or if she has had a previous C-section.
 Many times though, the need for a first-time C-section doesn’t become obvious until labor has already begun.
-If you or your child has suffered an injury as the result of a delay in ordering a Cesarean section, contact our Philadelphia C-Section Delay Attorney as soon as possible to discuss your options at no charge.

 What is a Cesarean Delay?